What Does a Balanced Diet for Dogs Include?

 A proper balance of omega-3 and omega-6 fatty acids is necessary for a healthy coat and everything underneath, including maintenance of normal inflammatory balance.
 Fish oils are an excellent source of omega-3 fatty acids, while many other meats provide plenty of omega-6.

 Choosing healthy fats, that contain an appropriate balance of fatty acids, helps your pet stay trim and energetic.
 The amount of fat in your dog’s diet should also be dependent on their size, age, and lifestyle.

 How Does a Fresh Diet Meet My Dog’s Needs?

 Ultimately, your dog’s bowl should contain a healthy mix of fresh ingredients that fulfill his individual nutritional needs.
 This means that his diet caters to his energy level, age, and other specific health requirements.
 It may be a good idea to talk to your vet about your pet’s individual needs, especially if he suffers from a chronic health issue.

 Choosing fresh ingredients improves your dog’s ability to process the nutrients he is eating, often resulting in smaller feeding amounts and smaller stools.
-Reducing waste also reduces pressure on your pet’s body, improving everything from lifespan to energy.
 A dog’s diet is reflected in their behavior.
-A pet that is eating a balanced diet often has a healthier coat, increased organ function, and fewer health issues.
+A pet that is eating a balanced diet often has a healthier coat and fewer health issues.

 Each dog needs plenty of protein, easily processed from a high-quality meat source, like muscle tissue.
 Your pet can also benefit from fruits, vegetables, and healthy fats for body maintenance.
 The combination of these creates what every pet parent is looking for: a balanced diet for their pet